 But when you’re under constant stress, this response doesn’t always turn off.

-Long-term exposure to cortisol and other stress hormones can wreak havoc on almost all of your body’s processes, increasing your risk of many health issues, from heart disease and obesity to anxiety and depression
+Long-term exposure to cortisol and other stress hormones can negatively affect almost all of your body’s processes.
+This can increase your risk of health issues such as heart disease, lung issues, obesity, anxiety, depression, and more.